Biocef Side Effects

 Generic name: cephalexin

 Note: This document contains side effect information about cephalexin.
-Some of the dosage forms listed on this page may not apply to the brand name Biocef.
+Some dosage forms listed on this page may not apply to the brand name Biocef.

 Along with its needed effects, cephalexin (the active ingredient contained in Biocef) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.